 I loved being able to combine my passion for singing and performing with raising much needed funds and awareness for a charity that meant a lot to my family and sister.

 Aged 10, I decided to record a second album.
 This album was to raise funds for the Downs Syndrome Association, and was scheduled to be recorded in April 2005, a month after Jodie's operation.
-Jodie's operation went ahead, and nothing could have prepared my family for hearing that Jodie had not survived the operation.
-Eventually, we decided to carry on with the second album as a tribute to Jodie, calling it Songs For My Sister and including all of her favourite songs, with a special track of Jodie and I singing together to finish the album.
+Jodie's procedure went ahead, and nothing could have prepared my family for hearing that Jodie had not survived the operation.
+Eventually, we decided to carry on with the recording of the second album as a tribute to Jodie, calling it Songs For My Sister and including all of her favourite songs, with a special track of Jodie and I singing together to finish the album.
 The album was sold nationwide, it reached no. 2 in the UK Classical charts, and raised over £100,000 for the Downs Syndrome Association.

-With the album came so many performing opportunities, including two sell-out shows of the Zoë Mace & Stagecoach Charity Spectacular at The New Theatre, Oxford, being invited as a guest singer with The Royal Marines Orchestra in Portsmouth Cathedral, and invited back for the following year, being the guest soloist for the September 11 Memorial Garden for the 9/ll Remembrance Service, London, in 2006, and so many more.
+With the album release came so many performing opportunities, including two sell-out shows of the Zoë Mace & Stagecoach Charity Spectacular at The New Theatre, Oxford, being invited as a guest singer with The Royal Marines Orchestra in Portsmouth Cathedral, and invited back for the following year, being the guest soloist for the September 11 Memorial Garden for the 9/ll Remembrance Service, London, in 2006, and so many more.

-I recorded my third album aged 12, Once Upon a Time, before focusing on my studies and pursuing my musical interests at university, studying Music at King's College London in 2013, where I trained operatically at the Royal Academy of Music alongside my degree studies.
+I recorded my third album aged 12, Once Upon a Time, before focusing on my studies and pursuing my musical interests at university, studying Music at King's College London in 2013, where I trained operatically at the Royal Academy of Music alongside my degree.
 I performed as part of King's all-female a cappella group, The Rolling Tones, during my time at university, which significantly improved my musical ear and confidence.

 I went on to study a Masters at RADA in Text and Performance, developing my performing interests into acting, scriptwriting, directing, producing and musical production.

-Since completing my Masters in 2017, I have frequently sang as a soloist around various UK locations in classical genres, and more casually in jazz and blues in smaller venues.
+Since completing my Masters in 2017, I have frequently performed and sang as a soloist around various UK locations in classical genres, and more casually in jazz and blues in smaller venues.
 In October 2017, I won a competition to sing with Celtic Woman as part of their 'Voices of Angels' tour, singing 'The Prayer' as a solo at The London Palladium.

 I am now pursuing a career as a soprano specialising in classical and operatic song, whilst enjoying performing folk, jazz and easy listening.
 I teach singing lessons and acting lessons complement my performing, and love the sense of achievement of seeing my students achieve their musical and performative goals.